Can a food that’s 75% fat be good for you? The answer is a big (fat) yes.

 People who ate nuts eight or more times a week showed the highest reduction in inflammation biomarkers[*].

-#7: Bonus Benefit: Macadamia Nuts Are Sustainable
+#7: They Are Environmentally Sustainable

-Store macadamia nuts in an airtight container in a cool dry place, like your pantry.
+Store macadamia nuts in an airtight container in a cool, dry place, like your pantry.

 Who Should Avoid Macadamia Nuts (And Why)

+Macadamia nuts do not appear to have any negative side effects for pregnant women and those with celiac disease.
 Macadamia nuts are naturally gluten free, but always check the label to make sure they weren’t exposed to gluten in processing.

 Dry Roasted Macadamia Nuts

 The simplest thing to do with macadamia nuts is roast them.
 From there you can eat them or add them to other recipes.
 They make an incredible swap for croutons on a salad.
-The key is to roast them whole.

-No need to refrigerate before serving.
-It’s ready to go as is.
-That said, it will firm up in the fridge if that is a consistency you prefer and it is best stored in the fridge when not being eaten.
+Unlike dairy, there’s no need to refrigerate this nut cheese.
+That said, it will firm up in the fridge if that is a consistency you prefer.
+Get the full recipe at Minimalist Baker.com.

-The Big Fat Deal about Macadamia Nuts
+The Big Fat Deal About Macadamia Nuts

 Sheila Amir is an experienced health and nutrition writer.
 After 8 years of practice she hung up her hat as a nutritionist to help a larger audience through writing and presenting.